Aastaylor/My_Youtube_Clone/README.md

-The project was a YouTube clone built using React, HTML, CSS, and JavaScript.
+The project is a YouTube clone built using React, HTML, CSS, and JavaScript.
 It aimed to replicate key features of YouTube, allowing users to browse, and watch videos in a modern, responsive UI.